Uploading files and folders to Google Drive

 To open a file:

 Whenever you want to view a file in your Google Drive, you can open it directly from your Google Drive folder.
 Simply double-click a file to open it.
-If the file is in Google Docs format, the file will open in a new browser window.
+If the file is in a Google Drive format, the file will open in a new browser window.

 If you have Microsoft Office installed on your computer, any MS Office files (like .doc, .xls, or .ppt files) you open from the Google Drive folder will open automatically in MS Office.
 Any changes you make to the file will be automatically synced when you save your document, allowing you to access the same version of the file from another computer.